Capstone-24-25/vignette-Recommender-MF/README.md

 # vignette-Recommender-MF

-Vignette on application of advanced recommender system algorithm, Matrix Factorization, using Amazon electronic product review data; created as a class project for PSTAT197A in Fall 2024.
+Vignette on application of advanced recommender system with Deep Learning Methods, Matrix Factorization, using Amazon electronic product review data; created as a class project for PSTAT197A in Fall 2024.

 # Contributors